 Gross profit consists of net sales less the cost of goods sold or the cost of services provided.
-Our consolidated gross profit totaled \$47.2 million for the quarter ended March 3, 2007 compared to \$48.2 million in fiscal 2006.
-Our consolidated gross margin, which is gross profit stated in terms of a percentage of sales, was 61.4 percent of sales compared to 61.5 percent in fiscal 2006.
+Our consolidated gross profit totaled \$39.6 million for the quarter ended June 2, 2007 compared to \$36.3 million in the prior year.
+Our consolidated gross margin, which is gross profit stated in terms of a percentage of sales, was 61.4 percent of sales compared to 57.3 percent in fiscal 2006.
+The increase was primarily attributable to the continuing shift toward increased training and consulting sales, which generally have higher margins than the majority of our product sales, and the fiscal 2006 correction of misstated sales at our Mexico subsidiary.
+Training and consulting service sales increased to 52 percent of total sales in fiscal 2007 compared to 49 percent in the prior year.

-Our gross margin on product sales improved to 57.1 percent compared to 56.2 percent in fiscal 2006, primarily due to a favorable shift in our product mix as sales of higher margin planners and binders increased as a percent of total product sales, while sales of lower margin technology and specialty products declined
+Our gross margin on product sales improved to 52.6 percent compared to 51.6 percent in fiscal 2006.
+The improvement was primarily due to the continuing shift in our product mix toward increased sales of higher margin planners and binders as a percent of total sales, while sales of lower margin technology and specialty products continue to decline.